Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems: Accuracy-Efficiency Trade-Offs as a Mechanism for Accountability

-It is possible to view this intervention as an extension of existing risk assessment tools in computing.
-That is, contemporary policy debates about high-stakes machine learning applications---in domains like policing, warfare, transportation, and public health---often involve concerns about what degree of accuracy we ought to demand from such systems.
-These concerns often arise in the course of attempting to minimize disparate outcomes across groups (e.g., differential accuracy rates for face recognition along dimensions of race and gender~\cite{buolamwini2018gender, cooper2021emergent}).
-But we contend that debates about the harms of inaccuracy are incomplete if they fail to acknowledge and reckon with the technical trade-off between accuracy and efficiency.

-For policymakers, most of these debates will occur \emph{ex post}: They can use the trade-off assessment tools built by engineers to assess the gaps between the expected risks and the actual behavior of real-time distributed ML systems, and use their analysis to hold these systems accountable.
-As a result, we can fairly pose to policymakers questions like the following: At what point should we deem information of sufficiently high quality to justify the execution of potentially high-impact decisions by technical systems?
-When is it safe for a system to spend more time computing inference outcomes, particularly when more efficient heuristics do not sufficiently remove uncertainty from automated decision-making?
-In other words, by giving policymakers the tools to reason about these higher-level trade-offs, we are able to take a step toward closing what \citet{jasanoff2016ethics} terms the ``responsibility gap."
-That is, policymakers will have a more sufficient understanding of technology and will be better equipped to gauge the range of possibilities for its governance.
-This way, when technological failures occur, policymakers can \emph{ex post} more actively participate in the evaluation of how uncertainty in probabilistic, automated decision systems contributes to the construction of risk ~\cite{jasanoff2016ethics}.
+It is this reasoning that informs our second call-to-action: Policymakers should view the accuracy-efficiency trade-off as a regulable decision point at which they can meaningfully intervene.
+They already do so in other complex technical domains, for which they reason about risk and interventions (Section \ref{sec:price}).
+This suggests that, with the right tools integrated with distributed ML systems---like those we suggest above--- policymakers should also be able to do so for these systems.
+We do not articulate specific policies, as these will depend on a more comprehensive study of AV technology beyond the scope of this paper.
+Instead, we have used AVs as a guiding example to illuminate abstract technical concepts and their import for technology policy concerning accountability.
+It is possible to view this contribution is as an extension of existing risk assessment tools in computing.
+Contemporary policy debates about high-stakes ML applications in policing, transportation, and public health also involve concerns about what degree of accuracy we ought to demand from automated systems.
+These concerns often arise in attempting to minimize disparate outcomes across groups.\footnote{E.g., differential accuracy rates for face recognition along dimensions of race and gender~\cite{buolamwini2018gender, cooper2021emergent}.} But we contend that debates about the harms of inaccuracy are incomplete if they fail to reckon with the accuracy-efficiency trade-off.
+For policymakers, these debates will require trade-off assessment tools to analyze gaps between the expected risks and the actual behavior of distributed ML systems.
+For example, we could fairly pose to policymakers questions like the following: At what point is information sufficiently high quality to justify a system executing high-impact decisions?
+When is it safe for a system to spend more time computing decisions, particularly when more efficient heuristics do not sufficiently remove uncertainty?
+These tools will therefore take a step toward closing the ``responsibility gap''~\cite{jasanoff2016ethics}: Policymakers will have a more complete understanding of technology and will be better equipped to gauge the range of possibilities for its governance.
+This way, when technological failures occur, policymakers can \emph{ex post} more actively participate in the evaluation of how uncertainty in distributed ML systems contributes to risk.